openforcefield/standards/docs/standards/smirnoff.md

 * `PME` - [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used (DEFAULT); can only apply to periodic systems
 * `reaction-field` - [reaction-field electrostatics](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-cutoff) should be used; can only apply to periodic systems
-* `Coulomb` - direct Coulomb interactions (with no reaction-field attenuation) should be used

 The `method_nonperiodic` attribute specifies the manner in which electrostatic interactions are to be computed to non-periodic systems.
 Allowed values are:
-* `no-cutoff` - electrostatics interactions should be used without reaction-field attenuation and no cut-off (or with a cutoff that is larger than any intermolecular distance).
+* `Coulomb` - direct electrostatics interactions should be used without reaction-field attenuation and no cut-off (or with a cutoff that is larger than any intermolecular distance).

 The interaction scaling parameters applied to atoms connected by a few bonds are